SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 <img src={NucleusLogo} alt="Nucleus Logo" height="150px"/>

-# Nucleus Co-op handler creation
+# Nucleus Co-op handler development
 This is my approach when I want to make a handler for a game.
 Hopefully it will be useful for those that want to create game handlers for Nucleus Co-op too.